GuoJingjie/yade_code/doc/sphinx/installation.rst

 Daily and stable Yade versions can coexist without any conflicts, i.e., you can use ``yade`` and ``yadedaily`` at the same time.

-.. _install-from-source-code:
+.. _docker-install:

 Docker
 ----------

 Yade can be installed using docker images, which are daily built.
-Images contain both stable and dialy versions of packages.
+Images contain both stable and daily versions of packages.
 Docker images are based on supported distributions: